Fertility Treatments

 Fertilization: Eggs combined with sperm in the laboratory.

 Embryo development: Fertilized eggs monitored as they develop over 5-6 days.
+Quality embryos not transferred can be preserved through embryo freezing for future cycles.

 Embryo transfer: One embryo transferred into the uterus.